purpleghosts/USBCoercer/README.md

 ## Using a NTLM Coercion Mechanism

-Currently the deployment requires a **External server:** to point the WPAD URL and to coerce the authentication.
-Responder is useful for this job.
+Currently the deployment requires a **External server** to point the Proxy with NTLM Auth and to coerce the authentication.
+[Responder](https://github.com/SpiderLabs/Responder) is useful for this job.
+An **External server** for serve WPAD.DAT file is optional.

 ## Warnings

 - Manipulating WPAD or static routes can redirect traffic from the connected machine.
 Use this firmware only in controlled environments with informed consent.
 - The project targets lab scenarios; it does not implement additional security controls or configuration persistence.

+## Testing

+This firmware has been tested on [M5Stack AtomS3U](https://shop.m5stack.com/products/atoms3u) and worked properly.

 ## Acknowledgements

-- Based on the official ESP-IDF TinyUSB NCM examples.
+- Based more or less closely, or distantly, on the official ESP-IDF TinyUSB NCM examples.
+- Refactored and improved with [Codex](https://openai.com/index/introducing-codex/).

 Happy (and responsible) hacking!